nativewind/nativewind/website/docs/frameworks/nextjs.md

 // An example next.config.js
 const withTM = require("next-transpile-modules")([
   "tailwindcss-react-native",
-  "@react-native-community/hooks", // A dependancy used at runtime.
+  "@react-native-community/hooks", // A dependency used at runtime.
 ]);

 module.exports = withTM({});